Chapter 45 - Farmland Preservation

 45-4.
 Residency Requirements; Qualifications; Terms; Vacancies; Removal.

 4. Any vacancy on the Agricultural Advisory Board is to be filled by the Board of Commissioners for the remainder of the unexpired term.
+The Agricultural Advisory Board may submit a recommendation for appointment.

 5. Any member of the Agricultural Advisory Board may be removed with or without cause by the Board of Commissioners.

 45-5.
-Officers; Bylaws; Fiscal Year; Meetings; Records; Support Services.
+Officers; Bylaws; Calendar Year; Meetings; Records; Support Services.

-1. The Board is to elect a Chairman and Vice Chairman each year at its first meeting of the fiscal year.
+1. The Board is to elect a Chairman and Vice Chairman each year at its first meeting of the calendar year.
 The Chairman shall preside over all regular or special meetings of the Board.
 The Board shall adopt its own bylaws, and such bylaws or amendments thereto must be approved by the Henderson County Board of Commissioners.

 3. The Board shall keep minutes of the proceedings showing the vote of each member upon each question or, if absent or failing to vote, indicating such fact.
 The Board shall keep records of its examinations and other official actions, all of which shall be immediately filed in the office of the Board and shall be a public record.